Abhyankar valuations, Pr\"ufer-Manis valuations, and perfectoid Tate algebras: Introduction

 \subsection{Methods of proof}

-The main ingredient in our proof of Theorem \ref{Main theorem, introduction} is a certain qualitative generalization of the classification of points on the Berkovich affine line.
+Our proof of Theorem \ref{Main theorem, introduction} is of a valuation-theoretic nature.
+Its main ingredient is the notion of topologically simple valuation on an affinoid algebra $A$, which generalizes type (IV) from Berkovich's description of points on the closed unit disk to higher-dimensional polydisks, and its relationship with the notion of Abhyankar valuations.
 Let \(A\) be an affinoid algebra in the sense of Berkovich.
 A continuous rank \(1\) valuation \(v\) on \(A\) is \textit{Abhyankar} if it satisfies equality in (a continuous analogue of) Abhyankar's inequality.
-Abhyankar valuations on \(K\langle T\rangle \) are precisely type (II) and (III) points and, in fact, Abhyankar valuations on $K\langle T_1,\dots, T_d\rangle$, for any $d\geq1$, are precisely the $(r_1,\dots, r_{d})$-Gauss norms for various polyradii $(r_1,\dots, r_d)\in (0, 1]^{d}$, see Proposition \ref{Gauss norms}.
-Furthermore, we say that a rank $1$ valuation \(v\) is \textit{topologically simple} if the topology defined by the valuation has no nonzero closed ideals.
-Topologically simple valuations on \(K\langle T\rangle \) are precisely type (IV) points, see Proposition \ref{Topologically simple norms on the polynomial algebra}.
+Abhyankar valuations on \(K\langle T\rangle \) are precisely type (II) and (III) points.
+We can then differentiate Abhyankar valuations into \textit{rational} and \textit{irrational} ones, which correspond to type (II) points and type (III) points, respectively.
+Furthermore, we say that a rank $1$ valuation \(v\) on $A$ is \textit{topologically simple} if the topology on $A$ defined by the valuation has no nonzero closed ideals.
+Topologically simple rank-$1$ valuations on the one-variable Tate algebra \(K\langle T\rangle \) are precisely the type (IV) points, see Proposition \ref{Topologically simple norms on the polynomial algebra}.
 We show that the notion of topologically simple valuations is equivalent to the notion of Pr\"ufer-Manis valuations of Knebusch and Zhang \cite{Knebusch-Zhang}.